clinton3141/dots/README.md

   - `dots reload` - reloads the config.
 Aliased to `.r`
   - `dots doctor` - some simple health checks.
 Aliased to `.d`
   - `dots update` - get the latest config.
 Aliased to `.u`
+  - `dots finalize` - finalize trial mode (make installation permanent)
+  - `dots uninstall` - uninstall dotfiles and restore original setup (trial mode only)

+## Trial Mode

+Trial mode allows you to safely test these dotfiles without permanently changing your system.

+### How it works:

+1. **Install with `--trial` flag**: Your existing dotfiles are backed up
+2. **Try it out**: Use the configuration normally
+3. **Decide**:
+   - Like it? → `dots finalize` (removes backup, keeps new config)
+   - Don't like it? → `dots uninstall` (restores your original setup)

+### Checking trial status:

+Run `dots doctor` to see if you're in trial mode and view backup information.

+### Safety notes:

+- Backups are stored in `~/.config/dots/backup-{timestamp}/`
+- The trial lock file is at `~/.config/dots/trial.lock`
+- You cannot run `./install.zsh --trial` again while already in trial mode
+- Running `dots uninstall` outside of trial mode will show instructions for manual removal